 Diamond clarity is one of the areas that comprise what is known as the 4Cs, used together by the GIA to provide accurate and specific certification of individual diamonds.
 The others are diamond colour, the cut and its carat weight.
 To discover the detail of each of these, simply click on the term above.
 You can also find a detailed introduction to the GIA certification process by clicking here.

 Diamonds, except for the few that are truly or virtually flawless, exhibit natural inclusions being the foreign substances found inside minerals.
-Low quality diamonds will exhibit black carbon, offering a much less desirable level of clarity.
-The best quality of diamonds, purchased direct from the wholesale market by our experienced Kush Diamonds specialists, will only ever show colourless inclusions invisible to the naked eye.
+Low-quality diamonds will exhibit black carbon, offering a much less desirable level of clarity.
+The best quality diamonds, purchased directly from the wholesale market by our experienced Kush Diamonds specialists, will only ever show colourless inclusions invisible to the naked eye.
 This is what sets our diamonds at the highest clarity globally.